Niklas9/testvibe/README.md

 ## Contributing

 This project accepts contributions via GitHub pull requests.
-Please check issues first to make sure noone else is working on the same thing.
+Please check issues first to make sure no one else is working on the same thing.

 ## License